Jātaka, The Buddha’s Past Birth-Stories, Level 1 Balustrade, Bottom, at Borobudur

 In a pavilion sits a queen, quite highly placed.
 She holds a lotus flower.
 In front of her various members of the nobility have come and are paying respects to her.
 They are dressed in all finery, and also sit inside a pavilion, indicating their high status.

 Two nuns sit on a pedestal and appear to be in conversation with the person in front of them who must be another nun, judging by the cloth over her shoulder.
-Behind her are three lay devotees with various offerings.
+It is possibly an ordination scene, with the two nuns being the preceptor and teacher, and the nun in front being the ordainee.
+The lay people on the right have come with offerings.

 119 A Child is brought to the King